Robert Craufurd: Peninsular campaigns

 On 25 May 1809, Craufurd embarked at Dover for Portugal with his brigade, consisting of the 43rd Foot, 52nd Foot and the 95th Rifles.
 Delayed at the Downs and Isle of Wight by bad weather, they arrived three weeks later on 18 June.
 Had they been on time Craufurd's force might have joined Wellington at Talavera.
 At Lisbon, the brigade purchased packhorses, and accompanied by Capt Hew Ross' troop of Horse Artillery, they marched to join the main army.
 By 20 July, they had reached Zarza Mayor and on 22 July were at Coria.
 On the 27th the Light Brigade marched to Navalmoral.
 Before dawn on the morning of the 28th, Craufurd started his attempt to join Sir Arthur Wellesley before the French attacked him at Talavera.
 The march which followed is one almost unparalleled in military annals.
-Whilst the distance 'as the crow flies' from Navalmoral to Talavera is a little over thirty-eight miles, the actual marching distance is about forty-two miles and probably more owing to the turn and windings of the road.
+Whilst the distance 'as the crow flies' from Navalmoral to Talavera is a little over thirty-eight miles, the actual marching distance is more than forty-two miles.
 In the full heat of Spanish summer and in full regimental kit, the soldiers suffered from a terrible thirst.
 Their march was driven on by the growling of the cannon in the distance and they left only a few weakly men at Oropesa.
 In spite of covering about 45 miles in 26 hours, Craufurd arrived too late to participate in the battle.

-In early 1810, Wellington obtained intercepted secret letters from Marshall Soult to the King of Spain of the planned attack on Ciudad Rodrigo.
+In early 1810, Wellington obtained intercepted secret letters from Marshal Soult to the King of Spain of the planned attack on Ciudad Rodrigo.
 The bulk of the army was moved into northern Portugal.
 On 1 March, Craufurd's Light Brigade became the Light Division.
 Initially he had 2,500 men from the first battalions of the 43rd, 52nd and 95th together with a troop of horse artillery and one regiment of 500 cavalry from the 1st Hussars of the King’s German Legion.
 On 28 March these were augmented by 1,000 men from two battalions of Portuguese Caçadores, the 1st and 2nd.
 The latter of these units was afterwards changed for the 3rd, which was reckoned the most efficient corps that could be selected from Marshal Beresford's command.
 The cavalry force was also increased by two squadrons of the 16th Light Dragoons and, in early July, by the addition of three squadrons of the 14th Light Dragoons.

 Robert Craufurd, though only a brigadier, and junior of his rank, had been chosen by Wellington to take charge of his outpost line because he was one of the very few officers then in the Peninsula in whose ability his Commander-in-Chief had perfect confidence.
 Only with Craufurd, Hill and Beresford, did he ever condescend to enter into explanation and state reasons.
 In one letter to Craufurd, Wellington writes "Nothing can be of greater advantage to me than to have the benefit of your opinions on any subject."